 Mother’s Day Fundraising Campaign!
-Alipato Project is fundraising to pay for office rent for June and July.
-Donate $15 and we’ll send your mom a mother’s day gift!
+Alipato Project raised $870 to pay for office rent for June and July!
+Thank you to all of our donors!

 April 19, 2014

 Leo Esclamado will represent Alipato Project in Hyphen Magazine’s Asian-American male pageant.
 He and his dance crew have been working hard on the talent portion: a hip hop dance against domestic violence and climate change!